 Lesions on the hands and nails

 Small pits (tiny indentations) on the palms and soles may occur and are very characteristic of Darier disease.
 Small warty lesions or areas of bleeding under the skin can also be seen on the palms and soles as well as the tops of the hands and feet.
 These are known as keratosis follicularis, and also sometimes called acrokeratosis verruciformis.
+A localised variant of Darier disease, in which papules on hands and feet are the main feature is called acrokeratosis verruciformis of Hopf.

 Most patients with Darier disease will have longitudinal broad stripes of white and reddish colour on the nails.
 A V-shaped nick at the free edge of the nail is also very suggestive of Darier disease.